djeada/Bash-Scripts/README.md

 <h1>Executing script </h1>

-Open the terminal in the directory containing your script.
+To run this script, type the following command in a terminal in the directory where the script is located:

 ```bash
 chmod u+x filename.sh